|

 thermal fuse, thermostat, etc. Most folks suspect the element immediately,

-but in about 50% of the cases I see, it's another failed component, and
+but about 50% of the time, it's another failed component and

 (For some help with that, and before buying an element you might not